 As those who are experienced in the art will know, cycle touring can be an extremely rewarding, yet arduous adventure.
 This is largely dependent upon your desired route and the countries of which you have an appetite to visit.
 When planning to cycle through such unforgiving countries, Kyrgyzstan, China, Pakistan, India and Nepal, Jacob and I were fully aware of what this entailed.
 Despite the formidable mountain passes and decreasing oxygen levels and with only a feeble amount of cycle touring experience between the two of us, we were confident that we had the minerals necessary to take on such a challenge.

 The scenery soon changed from streets lined with houses and industrial buildings to rolling hills, baron and parched from the scorching sun.
-As the road met and ran parallel with the Mashrapsay-suu River the endless rolling hills started to tower above us as the valley floor deepened.
-As the road turned South the landscape transformed to shades of green as our view turned to the North facing slopes, which are sheltered for much of the day from the direct heat.
+As the road met and ran parallel with the Mashrapsay-suu River the endless rolling hills started to tower above us, the valley floor deepened.
+As the road turned south the landscape transformed to shades of green as our view turned to the north facing slopes, which are sheltered for much of the day from the direct heat.
 As we cycled through small villages the children would run out waving “Hello!” and high five us as we cycled past, seemingly not surprised to see our overloaded bicycles, they must be accustomed to cycle tourists passing by.

 Adjusting to sleeping out under canvas often takes a few days, even in the security of Snowdonia or the Lakes in the United Kingdom.
 Camping in Kyrgyzstan was no exception as I tossed and turned throughout the night.
-The morning greeted us with the pitter patter of rain, so we held off packing up and brewed a fresh coffee.
-A short time later with blue skies on the horizon, we started to dismantle camp to the chorus of “Who will buy?” from the theater production “Oliver!”.
+The morning greeted us with the pitter-patter of rain, so we held off packing up and brewed a fresh coffee.
+A short time later with blue skies on the horizon, we started to dismantle camp to the chorus of “Who will buy?” from the theater production “Oliver!”
 It is odd; the songs that get stuck in your head whilst cycle touring and this was only the morning of day two.
 Needless to say, this became the theme tune of the day.
-As we continued to gain altitude, undulating green valleys opened up as small communities of Kyrgyzstan people living in yurts herded their livestock.
+As we continued to gain altitude undulating green valleys opened up as small communities of Kyrgyz people who living in yurts herded their livestock.
 We passed more cycle tourers, most of whom had arrived in Kyrgyzstan after having cycled the Pamir Highway, Tajikistan, a spectacular and popular cycle touring route.

 We rode on into the afternoon, the walls of the valley grew taller and more imposing, the sky turned a looming shade of grey, thunder started to crack and lightning crashed down over the distant mountains peaks.
 As we expected, the heavens opened and we were forced to stop and shelter from the rain.
 It soon passed and we continued on.
-Shortly after, we were warned by a couple on motorbikes travelling in the opposite direction that “The road ahead is closed, there has been a flood, I would camp up if I were you, it’s a mess!”.
-The skies opened up once again and we took cover under a bus stop shelter just outside of village, Kunelek.
+Shortly after, we were warned by a couple on motorbikes travelling in the opposite direction that “The road ahead is closed, there has been a flood, I would camp up if I were you, it’s a mess!”
+The skies opened up once again and we took cover under a bus stop shelter just outside of a village, Kunelek.

 We were grateful for a night of rest with a roof over our heads.
 We woke to the morning chorus of the cockerel, feeling refreshed and rejuvenated with a sense of benevolent contentment that warmed our souls.
 On time and as promised, Kolbek knocked on just before 07:00 as we charged ourselves with caffeine.
-Miraculously, the morning greeted us with a blanket of blue sky.
+Miraculously, the morning greeted us with a blanket of perfect blue sky.